elchininet/custom-sidebar/README.md

     - /hacsfiles/custom-sidebar/custom-sidebar-json.js?v1.0.0
 ```

+6. Restart Home Assistant

+>[!TIP]
-6. Make sure you add the correct version at the end of the URL (e.g. `?v=1.0.0`) because in this way you make Home Assistant to load the new version instead of a version stored in cache
+>It is recomendable that you add the plugin's version at the end of the URL as a parameter (e.g. `?v=1.0.0`) to force Home Assistant to load the new version instead of a version stored in cache.
+This step is not mandatory, but if you start suffering from caching issues, this would be one of the first steps to perform.
-7. Restart Home Assistant

 ### Through old HACS versions (< v2)